Sirderyl/IoT-data-stream-simulation/README.md

 Two containers should be running on cloud:

 ![Cloud containers](./assets/cloud_containers.png)
-*Terminal output showing running data_processor and rabbitmq containers*
+*Image 3: Terminal output showing running data_processor and rabbitmq containers*

 Now that all the subscribers/consumers are ready and listening for messages, we can run the MQTT publisher script which initiates the process of collecting data from the IoT sensors all the way to the model training.